APPLICATION

 One option is to mix finely ground spice powder into the oil and carry out just one application.
 This ‘slurry’ needs to be constantly agitated until it is applied.
 Ingredient dispersion can be enhanced by blowing air.

-The powder can be dispersed with a vibratory tray or blown and air borne.
-In the latter case, an electrostatic gun can be used to charge the particles and force the powder ingredient onto the snack bed.
+The powder can be dispersed with a vibratory tray or blown and airborne.
+In the latter case, an electrostatic gun can charge the particles and force the powder ingredient onto the snack bed.

-After coating, the product need a short setting time for the oil to absorb and is then ready for packaging.
+Downstream.
+After coating, the product needs a short setting time for the oil to absorb and is ready for packaging.

 Coating system